willdahlgreen/nicar2022_qgis2/README.md

 ![Counting points in polygons popup](screenshots/qgis2_scrn30b_count_points_in_polygons1.png)

-So for our data, the points layer is the `California_Power_Plant` and the polygons layer is the `CA_Counties_TIGER2016`.
+So for our data, the points layer is the `power_plants` and the polygons layer is the `georgia_county_shapefile_population`.
 The Count field name is automatically filled in for us with the name `NUMPOINTS`, you can change that if you want to.

 Remember given we want to see just the solar power plants, which we selected above, we need to make sure that `Selected features only` is ticked.